I take senior technical leaders to the next level.

 Chris Parsons

-Coaching first time/early stage CTOs and tech founders to cut through the noise, focus on what matters and test ideas within hours not months.
+Helping startups to transform their tech capability by coaching CTOs and technical leaders to cut through the noise, focus on what matters and test ideas within hours not months.

-• Need technical guidance on your AI/LLM app?
+• Need expert guidance on your AI/LLM strategy?

-• Want to set the right culture and avoid the wrong one?
+• Want to avoid the wrong engineering culture?

 “A great mentor for me… Chris is very experienced both in the technical side of setting up a well functioning tech team, but also in the business side, possessing a keen eye for strategy and a good sense for what will and will not work in any given environment.
 If you’re a startup looking for someone to help build a great team, or you need someone experienced to help develop a sound tech strategy, I would thoroughly recommend Chris.”